virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

 - access to color scss variables changed, `var(--v-primary-base)` becomes `rgb(var(--v-theme-primary))` see:https://vuetifyjs.com/en/getting-started/upgrade-guide/#theme
 - `VcsList` component now only accepts reactive items via the API (using v-model still works the same).
 - @vcmap/ui css utility classes are removed (https://github.com/virtualcitySYSTEMS/map-ui/tree/release-v5.2/src/styles/utils), use vuetify utility classes: https://vuetifyjs.com/en/styles/borders/#usage
+- Globally removed `dense` property of all Components, which supported `dense` Components will now render in the vcs default lineheight of 32px

+# Extended Theming

+Vuetify Theming can now be used to create custom css variables, see `vuetify.js` we will use this to configure the following themes

+- `vcs-font-size` To globally set the default fontsize.
+Allows customers to configure a map with larger fonts.
+- `vcs-font-family` Sets font Family
+- `vcs-item-height` Sets the root ItemHeight for our VcsComponents.
+The height of InputFields, Rows, ... is at 32px.
+This can be used to change that default Height

+To use these Variables they can be used in CSS with `var(--v-vcs-font-size)` Also CSS can be used to calculate Values `calc(var(--v-vcs-font-size) - 1px)`;
+For Development the darkTheme has a larger FontSize and a large ItemHeight;

+Todo:

+- Add Theming Support to `uiConfig`
+- Write documentation for Theming Support
+- Change DarkTheme `ItemHeight` and `FontSize` to default values before Merge into main

 # Typical Migrations